itstructure/laravel-rbac/README.md

 - Make sure that a table for the users is already existing in your project.

 - Make sure that a model for the users table is already existing in your project.

+**Recommendation:**

+If you don't have any layout yet, it is useful to install for example [AdminLTE](https://github.com/jeroennoten/Laravel-AdminLTE) or you can make your special any layout template.
+Cause in this package there is no a layout specially.
+But in config it is necessary to set it (see the next point 2 about a configure).

 Let's go: